 The shoes someone is wearing play a large role in preventing or causing a fall.
 The smoothness of the soles and the kind of heels on the shoe are the two major factors when it comes to maintaining proper footing.
 Shoelaces should also be tied properly.

 When a fall-related injury occurs, footwear ought to be examined to find out if it played a part in the accident.
 Staff members must wear footwear suitable to the job duties they are being asked to perform.

 Slippery walking surfaces are often cited in many officially reported slips, trip and falls.
 Anti-skid surface, moisture-absorbent mats and rapid clean-up after spills can help keep indoor walking surfaces from becoming too slippery.
 Maintenance of walking surfaces and diligent snow and ice removal can help to reduce slippery surfaces outdoors.

 Let’s Work Together to Keep Employees Safe!

-At NSC Technologies, we work diligently with our clients to prevent on-the-job accidents.
+At NSC, we work diligently with our clients to prevent on-the-job accidents.
 If your company is currently looking for a talent acquisition partner that keeps safety top of mind, please contact us today.